ni/nimi-python/docs/nidcpower/enums.rst

-        Sets the output function to pulse voltage.
+        Sets the output method to pulse voltage.